Their finest

 I really wanted to like this film, it started nicely, and generally I like it, but then there are points which just don’t make sense at all.
 It is even worse when whole film is about scriptwriting.

-- Czech writer Karel Čapek once wrote an essay about when reading a story he has always trouble to decide whether the death in the film is rising from the internal necessity of the plot, or whether the author just didn’t know what to do.
+• Czech writer Karel Čapek once wrote an essay, how he was always feeling uncertain whether a death in a story is rising from the internal necessity of the plot, or whether the author just didn’t know what to do with a character.
 I am really afraid that the Tom’s death is from the second category, mortem ex machina.
 The author wanted tear-jerking finale, so he just got rid of the main lover.
-And of course, if Tom should be got rid off, then a thousand-ponder would work much better, than random stage piece.
+And of course, if Tom should be eliminated, then a thousand-ponder would work much better, than random stage piece.

 Category: faith Tagged: review blogComment film